 H.C.
 Wainwright Keeps a Buy Rating on IMV (IMV)

-H.C.
-Wainwright analyst Joseph Pantginis reiterated a Buy rating on IMV (IMV) today and set a price target of $13.00.
-The company’s shares closed last Thursday at $3.52.
+In a report released today, Joseph Pantginis from H.C.
+Wainwright reiterated a Buy rating on IMV (IMV), with a price target of $13.00.
+The company’s shares closed last Friday at $3.48.

 See today’s analyst top recommended stocks >>